My Web My Way relaunch: more accessibility information

 It's estimated that around 11 million adults have a form of disability and that this group tends towards 'heavy' media consumption - increasingly online.
-The BBC's sixth Public Purpose is to deliver the benefits of technology to the public, and this public must be as wide as possible.
+The sixth of the BBC's public purposes is to deliver the benefits of technology to the public, and this public must be as wide as possible.
 Because of this we've invested time in updating our accessibility information for the benefit of users with impairments - whether visual, hearing-related, motor-related or cognitive.
 Of course there are other providers of this kind of information, but to many the BBC is a trusted guide to the web.

 So - what's changed?